Constraints

 Statement-Based Syntax

-Unlike functions that return boolean expressions, constraints use statement syntax where each statement is implicitly ANDed:
+Unlike functions that return boolean expressions, constraints use statement syntax with explicit assert where each statement is implicitly ANDed:

 @zdc.constraint